How to Choose Good Hosting

 Most sites fit into this category.
 If the site you own (or plan to create) is from a local business, a small business or even a personal website, shared hosting is usually sufficient.
 This type of site does not usually take up too much disk space, nor does it reach a very high volume of visitors, so it fits well in this type of hosting.
 Of course, every rule has exceptions.
 If your business shows up on a TV show and hundreds of people visit your site that minute, it’s likely to be off the air.

 Blogs can also generally use a shared hosting.
 In this case, the main difference is perhaps the potential for it to have peaks of traffic, common to blogs of personalities.
 If your blog has regular traffic, even if it is heavily visited, it might be supported on a shared hosting.
-However, if your access volume is high (over 5,000 visits per day) or you have traffic peaks, you probably need a cloud hosting or dedicated server.
-There are even blogging situations that do not have such a large number of hits, but have a very heavy theme and non-optimized images.
+However, if your access volume is high (over 5,000 visits per day) or you have traffic peaks, you probably need a cloud hosting or a dedicated server.
+There are even blogging situations that do not have such a large number of hits but have a very heavy theme and non-optimized images.
 Remember, if this happens, you may be forced to change plans.

 If you have an e-commerce site, your hosting needs to provide the SSL security protocol, which ensures the security of the customer’s data through encryption on every information sent and received.
 Not offering this kind of security is putting your customers’ information at risk, which could be exposed to malicious people.